CyborgTests/playwright-reports-server/readme.md

 ## Authorization

-To set authorisation token you should put the API_TOKEN environment variable in the `.env` file before build the app.
+To set authorisation token you can put the API_TOKEN environment variable in the `.env` file before build the app.
 This token will be used for authorization

+If you do not set a token the system will work without authorization

 ```
 API_TOKEN='my-api-token'